 Accident and Emergency Negligence Claims are made by individuals who have suffered negligence while at the A&E department of the hospital.
 Where the A&E department failed in their duty to provide urgent and adequate care to the patients leaving them unattended to and putting their health and lives in serious jeopardy, medical negligence claims can be made.

 Most persons brought to the A&E department are in critical condition requiring urgent intervention and when this is not done, they can suffer avoidable injury or complications.

 In 2018/2019 year for instance, 13% (1409) of all NHS negligence claims made were against the Accident and Emergency department.
-This was the highest number of medical negligence claims against a single department that year.
+This was the highest number of negligence claims against a single department that year.

 Furthermore, it received the second highest compensation payout paid by the NHS for claims made against any department.
 This was £422 million which accounted for 9% of the total compensation payout.